3dhead/Sketch222/README.md

 # Sketch
 Art class web application that produces reference photos to sketch in a limited amount of time.
-Still WIP
+Still WIP, first project in JavaScript.

 Much like Pixelovely's application ( artists.pixelovely.com/practice-tools/figure-drawing/ ) with a few feature changes.

 (Planned) Features:
 -> A timer that can be visible/invisible.